Coronavirus: South African variant cases found in Ireland contained – de Gascun

 Dr de Gascun, a member of Nphet, urged anyone with “travel exposure” to South Africa in the last 28 days to “come forward and make themselves known”.

-The National Public Health Emergency Team (Nphet) announced on Friday thaat three f cases of the South African variant of Covid-19 have been detected for the first time in Ireland.
+The National Public Health Emergency Team (Nphet)announced on Friday that three cases of the South African variant of Covid-19 have been detected for the first time in Ireland.
 All were associated with recent travel.
 Nphet appealed for healthcare workers who travelled from South Africa to self-isolate for 14 days.

 The South African strain emerged in August in South Africa’s eastern Cape region, before spreading to other provinces as infections accelerated in recent weeks.